dev-SR/machine-learning/00numpy/README.md

     TypeError: can only concatenate list (not "int") to list

 ```python
 # but it's possible in numpy
 arr + 1
 ```

     array([ 2,  3,  4,  5,  6,  7,  8,  9, 10, 11])

 ## Array Creation

-`array`: Fundamental element in numpy is homogenous array.
-Numpy Arrays can be 1D, 2D, 3D ...nD

-Different ways to create np array:

 ### 1) Python sequences to NumPy Arrays - `np.array()`

 ```python
 a1D = np.array([1, 2, 3, 4])